ibm-cloud-architecture/refarch-integration-inventory-dal/README.md

 When tests are executed by `gradlew` the reports are in the build/reports folder.

-As the logic was separated into three classes: front end to support JaxWS annotation, service class to do service orchestration and to implement the business logic (Porvider classes) and DAO to support integration with data source, the unit tests should be at the DAO and service level.
+As the logic was separated into three classes: front end to support JaxWS annotation, service class to do service orchestration and to implement the business logic (Provider classes) and DAO to support integration with data source, the unit tests should be at the DAO and service level.

 In [another project]() we are presenting how to use Mockito to isolate back end component to test the business logic layer.